microsoft/moaw/workshops/advanced-aks/workshop.md

 A more preferred method for upgrading your AKS API server and nodes is to configure the cluster auto-upgrade channel for your AKS cluster.
 This feature allow you a "set once and forget" mechanism that yields tangible time and operational cost benefits.
 You don't need to stop your workloads, redeploy your workloads, or create a new AKS cluster.
 By enabling auto-upgrade, you can ensure your clusters are up to date and don't miss the latest features or patches from AKS and upstream Kubernetes.

 There are several auto-upgrade channels you can subscribe your AKS cluster to.
 Those channels include `none`, `patch`, `stable`, and `rapid`.
-Each channel provides a different upgrade experience depending on how you would like to keep your AKS clusers upgraded.
-For a more detailed explaination of each channel, please view the [Cluster auto-upgrade channels](https://learn.microsoft.com/azure/aks/auto-upgrade-cluster?tabs=azure-cli#cluster-auto-upgrade-channels) table.
+Each channel provides a different upgrade experience depending on how you would like to keep your AKS clusters upgraded.
+For a more detailed explanation of each channel, please view the [Cluster auto-upgrade channels](https://learn.microsoft.com/azure/aks/auto-upgrade-cluster?tabs=azure-cli#cluster-auto-upgrade-channels) table.

 For this lab demonstration, we will configure the AKS cluster to subscribe to the `patch` channel.
 Patch "automatically upgrades the cluster to the latest supported patch version when it becomes available while keeping the minor version the same."